IFLUIDS ENGINEERING

 The components of each of these stages are described below,

-A hazard is defined as a property or situation that, under certain conditions, might cause injury.
-The identification of risks at each step of the risk assessment process is critical in determining the final assessment’s scope.
-It is also critical to identify both major and secondary dangers during the procedure.
+• The identification of risks at each step of the risk assessment process is critical in determining the final assessment’s scope.

-The potential repercussions of a certain danger are determined by inherent nature of the hazard.
-At this point, the whole spectrum of potential outcomes should be assessed, without regard to the likelihood (probability) of these events.
-This enables for an initial examination of a broad range of potential environmental repercussion, even if some may be regarded as insignificant owing to low probability.
+• This enables an initial examination of a broad range of potential environmental repercussions, even if some may be regarded as insignificant owing to low probability.

-A particular hazard’s repercussions may include current or prospective harm to human health, property, or the natural environment.
-The scale of repercussions may be assessed in a variety of ways, depending on whether they are examined as part of a risk screening process or a full risk assessment.
-The following concerns must be considered at any level of the process.
+• The scale of repercussions may be assessed in a variety of ways, depending on whether they are examined as part of a risk screening process or a full risk assessment.

 • Spatial scale of the consequences